fabioqafa/foundry-defi-stablecoin/README.md

+## Decentralized Stablecoin Smart Contract using Foundry

+# Follows the CDP model of MakerDAO

 1. Relative Stability: Anchored or Pegged -> $1.00
    1. Chainlink Price feed.
    2. Set a function to exchange ETH & BTC -> $$$